szhan151/ME499/README.md

 ### GIF of operation
 ![gif](https://github.com/szhan151/ME499/blob/master/source/demo.gif)

-The demo vedio also in the source folder.
+The demo video also in the source folder.